cmurabito/AD_Lab/README.md

 My first step in this homelab was to install Windows Server 2022 within Hyper-V.
 <img width="1919" height="1028" alt="Screenshot 2025-12-21 183314" src="https://github.com/user-attachments/assets/12facdbf-d3ca-4f8a-be46-67f14d31611e" />

-From Hyper-V, on the right hand side, we can create a new virtual machine by selecting "New" and then "Virtual Machine", which brings us into the "New Virtual Machine Wizard".
-I wanted to provision this machine with around 8GB of memory, so I entered 8192 into the text box below, although if you're copying this you can put whatever you feel is best.
+From Hyper-V, on the right hand side, we can create a new virtual machine by selecting "New" and then "Virtual Machine", which brings us into the "New Virtual Machine Wizard".I wanted to provision this machine with around 8GB of memory, so I entered 8192 into the text box below, although if you're copying this you can put whatever you feel is best.
 <img width="701" height="533" alt="Screenshot 2025-12-21 183612" src="https://github.com/user-attachments/assets/d0237d31-c237-4b4c-8e7f-76abc1897971" />

 Then we get to the virtual hard disk step, I left this as it was besides the Size box, which I knocked down to 100GB, since this is a home lab and for my purposes I do not think I will be needing more than that.